johnfn/ts2gd/README.md

 We can also get really, really good autocomplete and refactoring support.

+## How do I get started?

+`npm install --global ts2gd`

+Then just run `ts2gd` in your favorite Godot project folder.

 ## How?!

 Compiling GDScript to TypeScript is actually pretty straightforward.
 Almost every keyword and control structure in GDScript compiles directly to a corresponding keyword or control structure in TypeScript.